 Overall, as of Summer 2020, the market is Sydney is turning back towards being a seller's market with the turnaround we're seeing in the housing market now.

 Selling property in Sydney without an agent.

 We've had excellent feedback from owner's using our service to sell Sydney based properties, and we tend to notice that when Sydney based properties experience much higher enquiry rates and faster sale times than owners in regional areas where demand is lower.

 By not paying an agent a hefty commission you give yourself more room to move on the sale price, putting you at an advantage against similar properties in the market.
 You can also know for you sure that enquiries are being responded to as quickly as possible and are properly followed up instead of being in the dark as to what's going on.
 If you're not sure of how to price your property, we can even provide you with a detailed breakdown of sale statistics for Sydney (or a specific suburb of Sydney), as well as an estimated value of your property itself.

 Testimonial from a client in Sydney

-*Authored June 2018.
+*Authored in January 2020.
 Please contact us if you require more recent information or advice about leasing or selling a property in Sydney yourself.